News

 FORMATS

-1. CD Mediabook (ANA-CD-8) - hardcover CD book with a 20 page booklet containing special artwork, lyrics and liner notes.
+• CD Mediabook (ANA-CD-8) - hardcover CD book with a 20 page booklet containing special artwork, lyrics and liner notes.
 (EU only.
-The US edition will be available in digipack format)
+The US edition is in digipack format)

-2. Double Vinyl LP (ANA-V-6 and 6A) - regular and limited electric-blue vinyl editions, includes a fold-out poster, lyrics and liner notes (EU only or available as an import)
+• Double Vinyl LP (ANA-V-6 and 6A) - regular edition and limited electric-blue vinyl edition.
+Includes a fold-out poster, lyrics and liner notes (EU only)

-3. Deluxe Limited Boxset (ANA-CD-8LB) - a high-quality collectors set, limited to 1500 copies with exclusive artwork, a double vinyl album, the CD album, a 12" with two extended versions, a deluxe 44 page hardcover book with beautiful illustrations by our long-term partners Rodolfo Reyes and Michal Karcz, lyrics and liner notes, and an exclusive 8x8cm metal emblem (EU only or available as an import)
+• Deluxe Limited Boxset (ANA-CD-8LB) - a high-quality collectors set, limited to 1500 copies with exclusive artwork on the cover and all contents, a double-vinyl album, a CD album, a 12" with two extended versions, an exclusive 8x8cm metal emblem and a deluxe 44 page hardcover book with beautiful illustrations created by long-term artistic partners Rodolfo Reyes and Michal Karcz, lyrics and liner notes (EU only)

 Making this album was a different affair from the usual.
 I'd been building a new studio from the end of 2019, which the "lost years" turned into a frustratingly slow process.
 I focused instead on everything close to home.
 Starting work on another album had to wait until the right time, when the feeling was there.
 VNV Nation and the label are a solo endeavour so I used the time to change a lot about the label and how I work, which was time well spent.
 I moved distributors for physical and digital and was incredibly lucky to meet some great new people to work with.
 BUT .. if you've been paying attention these last years to how I write, you will know that ideas for songs, melodies, designs and more always appear in my head when I'm doing anything and everything except thinking about writing music.
 Coordinating and cleaning up a never-ending building site, cabling, discussing contracts or doing accounting are particularly productive.
 Whenever I had an idea, I'd make voice notes, record the screen on my phone while playing a synth app, add to a pile of paper scribbles or, if I was in the office, sketch out a very basic demo in some music software.
 Demos started to evolve in 2021, as well as the ideas for impossible orchestrations.